numbershape/ml-foundations/01-math-foundations/02-calculus-notes.md

 - First of all, why is this useful?
     - All sorts of cyclic phenomena in the world are modeled using sine waves
-    - For example, the number of hours the sun is up per day as a function of what day of the year it is, follows a sine wave pettern
+    - For example, the number of hours the sun is up per day as a function of what day of the year it is, follows a sine wave pattern
     - If we wanted to predict the average effectiveness of solar panels in summer months vs winter months, we would need to be able to answer a question like: "What is the average value of that sine function over half its period?

 - The average of the continuous variable:
-    - Usually with averages we think of a finite number of variables, where we can add them all up and devide that sum by how many there are
+    - Usually with averages we think of a finite number of variables, where we can add them all up and divide that sum by how many there are
     - But there are infinitely many values of sin(x) between 0 and π, and we cannot add up all those numbers and divide by infinity
     - Wanting to add together infinitely many values associated with a continuum, comes up a lot in math, and almost always the key is to use an integral
     - And the way to do that is to approximate the situation with a finite sum